 Updated 2.28.2020: As the capital of Denmark, Copenhagen is a very vibrant city that truly comes alive this time of year.
 Known for its strong coffee culture, romantic canals and endless bike paths, this bustling, cosmopolitan city has lots of things to do and see.
 But what if you only have one day in Copenhagen […]

 Discovering Gdansk On a Self-Guided Walking Tour

-On an independent Gdansk walking tour, the Polish city surprised and delighted me.
+On a free Gdansk walking tour, the Polish city surprised and delighted me.
 With beautiful architecture that’s been meticulously restored and an easy-to-maneuver Old Town, Gdansk is fun to experience on your own.
 There’s nothing like a city walking tour for exploring the nooks and crannies of a place.
 Use my walking tour tips for […]

 Medieval Italy is Alive in Bergamo